PaulTran47/econ-grad-app-deadlines/index.md

 # FAQs

+## Who are you?

+I'm an economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/phd/profile.php?id=plt377).
+I'm also a USAPL powerliter (504kg total club ٩( ᐛ )و ).
+My personal website can be found [here](https://paulletran.com) if you want to find out more about me.

 ## Why did you make this website?

 Because of perhaps the most mundane first-world problem: I got tired of searching and navigating through each schools' PhD website individually to skim for the deadline.